argoproj/argo-cd/docs/operator-manual/applicationset/Progressive-Rollouts.md

     rollingSync:
       steps:
         - matchExpressions:
-            - key: env
+            - key: envLabel
               operator: In
               values:
                 - env-dev
           #maxUpdate: 100%  # if undefined, all applications matched are updated together (default is 100%)
         - matchExpressions:
-            - key: env
+            - key: envLabel
               operator: In
               values:
                 - env-qa
           maxUpdate: 0      # if 0, no matched applications will be updated
         - matchExpressions:
-            - key: env
+            - key: envLabel
               operator: In
               values:
                 - env-prod